How to Import Apple Music to iMovie on Mac/iPhone/iPad

 You may have attempted to import songs from Apple Music to iMovie on your Mac, iPhone, or iPad but have been unsuccessful.
 Because all Apple Music tracks are encoded in protected formats for personal streaming only.
 Apart from listening, you cannot set Apple Music songs as ringtones or directly add Apple Music into a video clip via iMovie without the help of a professional 3rd party tool.
 Thankfully, here we’re going to share this fantastic tool and guide you through importing Apple Music to iMovie.
 Kick it off!

-- Part 2.
-How to Import Apple Music to iMovie on Mac/iPhone/iPad
+Import Songs from Apple Music to iMovie

 Part 1.
 How to Download Apple Music to MP3 Files